 - Automatic Bonding Force Module provides controlled forces and secure handling

-- Active and passive self-levelling tools guarantee even bond line, prevent SMILE effects
+- Active and passive self-levelling tools guarantee even bond line, preventing SMILE effects

-- Unique fixed beam splitter, in combination with rotating placement arm, minimizes placement error
+- Unique vision system, in combination with pivoting placement arm, minimizes alignment and placement error

 - Process gas integration to reduce/avoid oxidation and increase quality of bonding